 Bank of America Merrill Lynch: The Worst for Gold May Be Over

 Despite recent drops in the price of gold, specifically a 2.1% loss just two weeks ago, analysts at Bank of America Merrill Lynch believe the worst days for gold may have ended.
 A metals strategist at Bank of America Merrill Lynch Michael Widmer explains how gold prices have stabilized this year due to prolific demand from the emerging markets of China and India, who are absorbing mine and scrap supply, which has offset any selling from skittish gold speculators.
 With rising nominal rates and falling inflation expectations in 2013, gold experienced a volatile climate with major portfolio adjustments running against the precious metal.
 Widmer states, “We believe that physical demand from emerging markets will gain further clout in the medium term as countries get more affluent, suggesting the worst may be behind the gold market.”
-Gold’s movement accompanies that of inflation, and with projected increases in inflation, this would lend even more credence to the belief that gold is set to rise.bank of america, china, global reserve currency, gold, gold standard, inflation, marketwatch, mineweb, russia, ukraine
+Gold’s movement accompanies that of inflation, and with projected increases in inflation, this would lend even more credence to the belief that gold is set to rise.bank of america, china, Featured, global reserve currency, gold, gold standard, inflation, marketwatch, mineweb, russia, ukraine